hoho0001/mad9022-w19/docs/modules/week7/google-maps.md

 [Google Cloud API Console](https://console.cloud.google.com/apis/dashboard) is where you can manage your API key and set restrictions on its usage.

+For testing purposes you can simply create an API key for Google Maps JavaScript API.
+However, in the Cordova app you will get the "for development purposes" overlay.

+To get rid of this you will need to:

+1. Create a Google Cloud Project with Billing Information
+2. Enable the Google Maps JavaScript API for the Project
+3. Create the API key for the project.

 ## Getting Started

 To use the Google Maps Javascript API you will need to add the Google Maps Javascript to your webpage.